MouriNaruto/MouriDocs/docs/21/ReadMe.md

 all x86 (64-Bit) Windows versions actually have the ability to support running in Hyper-V Generation 2 Virtual Machines.
 For more details about the experiments I had done before, please read [the early researches](EarlyResearches.md).

+Draft:

+Note: Windows XP Professional x64 Edition Service Pack 1 and Windows Server 2003 (x64) Service Pack 1 not OK for that because will bugcheck with wdf driver when using the Hyper-V Integration Services with version 6.2.9200.16385 or later.